Skip to content

 The raw acceleration data including components of x, y and z axis is represented.

-# Calculate the time values in minutes
+# Calculate the time values

 # Create a figure with a specified size